JehanKandy/use-of-java-scanner/README.md

 <br><br>

-then in last step i concat the first name and last name as following<br>
+then in last step i concatenation the first name and last name as following<br>

         System.out.println("You Name is : "+fname+" "+lname);